top of page

 ANNOUNCED November 2006

-My LG enV was my everything... and everyone else's, too.
+My LG enV was my everything... and everyone else’s, too.
 Literally, all of my friends and I had one of these phones (in orange or olive) tucked into the back pockets of our jeans.
-I can vividly remember how loud the click of this phone's buttons were, as we furiously texted away.
-Sidekick users were no strangers to this, but this was my first phone with a full keyboard and you could write a saga on this thing.
+I can vividly remember how loud the click of this phone’s buttons were, as we furiously texted away.
+Sidekick users had already had their fun, but this was my first phone with a full keyboard, and you could write a saga on this thing.
 As far as design goes, this also goes down as my #1.
 The rounded edges.
-The orange/grey color combination.
-The giant camera lens that makes the backside of the phone look like a 00s point-and-shoot camera.
-I'd do it all over again 100%.
+The orange/grey color combination (my absolute favorite from this period).
+The giant camera lens that makes the backside of the phone look like a 00s point-and-shoot.
+I’d do it all over again 100%.

 5. LG VX9400